jellyfin-archive/jellyfin-docs/general/administration/hardware-acceleration.md

 Zen is CPU only.
 No hardware acceleration for any form of video decoding/encoding.
 You need an APU or dGPU for hardware acceleration.

-Intel QSV Benchmarks on [Linux](https://www.intel.com/content/www/us/en/cloud-computing/cloud-computing-quicksync-video-ffmpeg-white-paper.html)
+Intel QSV Benchmarks on [Linux](https://www.intel.com/content/www/us/en/cloud-computing/cloud-computing-quicksync-video-ffmpeg-white-paper.html).

 On Windows you can use DXVA2/D3D11VA libraries for decoding instead of libmfx and HWA encoding on Windows requires libmfx.
 The DXVA2/D3D11VA libraries are currently not supported by of Jellyfin.

-CentOS may require [additional drivers](https://www.getpagespeed.com/server-setup/how-to-enable-intel-hardware-acceleration-for-video-playback-in-rhel-centos-8) for QSV
+CentOS may require [additional drivers](https://www.getpagespeed.com/server-setup/how-to-enable-intel-hardware-acceleration-for-video-playback-in-rhel-centos-8) for QSV.

 Here's [additional information](https://github.com/Artiume/jellyfin-docs/blob/master/general/wiki/main.md) to learn more.

 ## Enabling Hardware Acceleration